 “There is a reason why Bramleys are the undisputed king of the cookers: they have a durable, bitter sharp-flavour that mellows and sweetens when cooked.”Apple: Recipes From The Orchard, by James Rich

 Calville Blanc d’Hiver is one of France’s top heritage cooking apples.
-It is perfect in French baked apple dishes, including pie (or “tarte” in French).
+It is perfect in French-baked apple dishes, including pie (or “tarte” in French).
 Calville apples are bright, acidic, spicy, and citrusy – a true gourmet variety.
-There are excellent tips for making a French apple tart in the online course French Pastry Fundamentals With Dominique Ansel, on MasterClass.

 Tarte Tatin is a classic French upside-down apple pie that uses Calville apples (or Reine des Reinettes, for a slightly sweeter but still authentic tart).
 This galette-type dessert has no top crust, letting the baked apples steal the show (and no vents required).
 Here’s a Tart Tatin recipe from the Sunday Baker.
 Be sure to use high-quality butter, flour, and eggs for the best results.

 “Calville Blanc d’Hiver: This is one of the favored cooking apples in France, and a must-have if you want to make an authentic tarte tatin or any other kind of tart.”The Apple Lover’s Cookbook, by Amy Traverso

 SweeTango apples are high-quality American club apples that are very well suited to apple pie.
 Bred by the University of Minnesota as an improved Honeycrisp, it retains its shape very well when cooked in pie and also has an incredibly rich and complex sweetness.
 SweeTango is a wonderful all-American apple pie apple.

 Here is a recipe for a rustic Apple Galette with SweeTango apples.